Synchromysticism

 Unfortunately, you can't help but spot dead kangaroos all over Australia's main highways.

-Farmers like to hate them, motorists run them down, shooters kill them.
+I love kangaroos and like it says in the news story, Farmers like to hate them, motorists run them down, shooters kill them.

 I happen to like crows as well and I'm sure the same things could be said about them by farmers, motorists and shooters, too.

-Funny thing is I don't recall ever seeing one crow laying dead on the roads as I drove through Australia, but I saw hundreds of kangaroos, a few wombats and down in Tasmania I saw three dead Tasmanian Devils on the road.
+Funny thing is I don't recall ever seeing one crow lying dead on the roads as I drove through Australia, but I saw hundreds of kangaroos, a few wombats and down in Tasmania I saw three dead Tasmanian Devils on the road.

 On the Road with Corvids